NoobProgrammerRoy/sizzle-recipe-app/README.md

 ## Features
  - Create, Read and Share your favorite and delicious recipes.
+ - Add Pictures of your Recipes.
  - CRUD functionality for your recipes.
+ - Clean and Minimalistic UI

 ### Planned additions(work in progress)
 - Search by name or tags functionality.
-- Add Pictures of your Recipes.
-- UI improvements etc.

 ### Technology Stack
 Frontend: